openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

-A *variable declaration* (see :ref:`Variable Declarations`) or a *constant declaration* (see :ref:`Constant Declarations`) expression used to initialize a variable or constant must not have calls to functions that can *throw* or *rethrow* exceptions unless such declaration is within a statement that handles all exceptions.
+A *variable declaration* (see :ref:`Variable Declarations`) or a *constant declaration* (see :ref:`Constant Declarations`) expression used to initialize a variable or constant must not have calls to functions that can *throw* or *rethrow* exceptions if the declaration is not within a statement that handles all exceptions.

 See :ref:`Throwing Functions` and :ref:`Rethrowing Functions` for details.